Physiotherapy For Arthritis

 There are two major types of Arthritis:

 - Inflammatory Arthritis

-including strengthening and range of movement exercises is recommended by the National Institute of Clinical Excellence (NICE) guidelines.
+Arthritis Physiotherapy Treatment may include something as simple as a home exercise programme.
+Typically this would include strengthening and range of movement exercises, recommended by the National Institute of Clinical Excellence (NICE) guidelines.
 By strengthening the muscles around the affected joint and improving the joint mobility this can reduce symptoms.

 Contact us today